 Asbestos Standard, 29 CFR 1910.1001

-Asbestos is a naturally occurring mineral that's been known to man for centuries.
-It was initially used by the ancient Greeks who spun it into a cloth-like material, in modern times asbestos was used during the industrial revolution by manufacturers who valued both its structural strength and insulating properties.
+Asbestos is a naturally occurring mineral that’s been known to man for centuries.
+The ancient Greeks initially spun it into a cloth-like material.
+During the Industrial Revolution, manufacturers used asbestos for its structural strength and insulating properties.

-During the late '60s, evidence began to emerge that removed some of the luster from this miracle mineral.
+During the late 1960s, evidence began to emerge that removed some of the luster from this miracle mineral.
 Studies were indicating that asbestos presented a health risk.
-By the 1970s, the federal government began to regulate asbestos, and OSHA's asbestos standard, 29 CFR 1910.1001 was published June 20th, 1986.
+By the 1970s, the federal government began to regulate asbestos, and the Occupational Safety and Health Administration’s (OSHA’s) asbestos standard, 29 Code of Federal Regulations (CFR) 1910.1001, was published June 20, 1986.

-With the information now available concerning the dangers associated with asbestos, it's vital for those exposed to have an awareness of the health hazards it presents.
+With the information now available concerning the dangers associated with asbestos, it’s vital for those potentially exposed to it to have an awareness of the health hazards it presents.
 Knowledge of air monitoring methods and appropriate personal protective equipment (PPE) is also important for employees working with asbestos.

-In terms of how much asbestos is too much, OSHA has established an eight-hour time-weighted average (TWA) permissible exposure limit (PEL) for employees of 0.1 fiber per cubic centimeter of air.
-They've also established a 30 min. excursion limit of 1.0 fiber per cubic centimeter (1 f/cc).
+In terms of how much asbestos is too much, OSHA has established an eight-hour time-weighted average (TWA) permissible exposure limit (PEL) for employees of 0.1 fiber per cubic centimeter (f/cc) of air.
+The agency also established a 30-minute excursion limit of 1.0 f/cc.
 The excursion limit is essentially a short-term exposure limit.
-Employees cannot be exposed to concentrations of asbestos exceeding 1 f/cc averaged over a 30 min. sampling period.
+Employees cannot be exposed to concentrations of asbestos exceeding 1 f/cc averaged over a 30-minute sampling period.

-Should the results of the monitoring determine that the exposure limits are being exceeded, the employer must implement engineering controls and work practices to reduce the exposure to acceptable levels.
-Improved ventilation or a reduction of the amount of dust created are examples of these control measures.
+Should the results of the monitoring determine that the exposure limits are being exceeded, the employer must implement engineering controls or work practices to reduce the exposure to acceptable levels.
+Improved ventilation or reductions of the amount of dust created are examples of these control measures.

 From an OSHA perspective, respiratory protection is the last option to reduce asbestos exposure.
-Please see 29 CFR 1910.1001(g) and Quick Tips #330: Respirator Selection Requirements of Substance-Specific Standards for more information.
+See 29 CFR 1910.1001(g) and Quick Tips #330: Respirator Selection Requirements of Substance-Specific Standards for more information.

 Under 29 CFR 1910.1001(h), OSHA identifies protective clothing and equipment.
 Protective clothing is necessary to keep asbestos fibers from contacting the body, as well as to prevent the contamination of an employee’s street clothes.
 Contaminated street clothing presents an obvious concern because asbestos fibers can be transported on the clothing from the work site to the employee’s home.